 Property None Equalities (Impact Assessment attached) Yes □ No □ N/A X Implementation of the EP will assist in reducing social exclusion by improving access for the young, elderly, unemployed/low waged and people with disabilities.
-Risk Assessment The main risk associated with the programme is that any significant underspend or failure to deliver schemes that have external funding linked to them may lead to a loss of that funding and jeopardise the potential to secure additional funding in future years.
-Crime & Disorder Proposals within the BSIP, to be developed through the EP, will assist in improving safety and security for the travelling public Customer Consideration None Carbon reduction The EP will be a crucial element in providing a sustainable transport system capable of supporting Northumberland's environmental, social, and economic objectives.
+RiskThe main risk associated with the programme is that any signiAssessmentThe main risk associated with the programme is that any signi underspend or failure to deliver schemes that have external ful linked to them may lead to a loss of that funding and jeopardis potential to secure additional funding in future years.
+Crime &Proposals within the BSIP, to be developed through the EP, wDisorderin improving safety and security for the travelling public Customer Consideration None Carbon reduction The EP will be a crucial element in providing a sustainable transport system capable of supporting Northumberland's environmental, social, and economic objectives.
 It seeks to reduce car dependence and increase sustainable travel, thereby contributing to the reduction of carbon emissions.
 Health and Wellbeing Improving opportunities for sustainable travel through improved bus services will encourage more activity and benefit health by improving air quality.
 Wards All wards